jingyuyao/tactical-adventure/readme.md

 ### Note for EventBus
 We use EventBus to communicate model events to the view.
 We should NOT use EventBus to communicate between model components.
 This is due to the order sensitive nature of model logic.
 We also should not use EventBus for things that can be cheaply polled per frame by the view.
-Our EventBus' are also scoped.
-We have ONE model scoped EventBus.
-Each character also have its own EventBus which is used to send events to its associated actor.

 ### Note for serialization
 We use Gson to serialize/deserialize game objects (except for terrains).
 We make use of the